-- Pinch of salt (more if you prefer, taste at the end)
+- A pinch of salt (more if you prefer, taste at the end)

-- ⅔ cup cooking liquid (maybe a little more to make it thinner, depending on the size of chickpeas)
+- 2/3 cup cooking liquid (maybe a little more to make it thinner, depending on the size of the chickpeas)

 - Drizzle of olive oil and a pinch of paprika and cumin powder

 - If soaking the chickpeas, add them to a bowl with hot water and salt and leave for 6-8 hours.
 Then rinse and add to the Instant Pot.

 - Cooking from dried.
 Add chickpeas to the Instant Pot and cover with 3 cups of water.
 Break and add a cube of vegetable stock.
 You can use ready-made vegetable stock instead.
 Place and lock the lid, make sure the steam releasing handle is pointing to Sealing.
 Press Manual (HIGH Pressure) and adjust to 40 minutes.
 After 3 beeps the pressure cooker will start going.
 Once the timer goes off, allow the pressure to release naturally for 5 minutes and then use the quick release method before you open the lid.

 - Cooking from soaked.
 Repeat as above but set the timer to 25 minutes.

 - Once cooked, strain the chickpeas through a sieve but make sure to reserve the cooking liquid.